carfirst125/portfolio/next_purchasing_forecast/README.md

 ![alt text](https://github.com/carfirst125/portfolio/blob/main/next_purchasing_forecast/images/gt2pur-cus-predict.png?raw=true)

 If you use LSTM model, the features might be **[monetary amount, type of customer (vip/normal), purchase channel, gender] by time series**

+The Label is the First transaction of customer after SPLIT TIME.
+Of cource, the monetary also is marked by time series too.

 #### Output